ben-razor/ceramic-models/README.md

 Data Models are essentially a collection of schemas, which describe the format of data that can be stored, along with some metadata such as a human readable name to make interacting with the schemas easier.

 They are wrapped in npm packages so that they can be easily reused within different applications.

-## Limitations

-Only the basic features from Schema.org are currently implemented.
-Enhancements would include:

-* Adding upport for nested objects
-* Generation of arrays / collections of the created schema object
-* Multiple subclasses not fully implemented
-* Multiple options for type not implemented
-* Enum types and more advanced JSON schema features not implemented

 ## Useful Links